 Starting to Build a More Open World

 George Soros, the founder and chair of the Open Society Foundations, begins his philanthropic work, funding scholarships for Black university students in South Africa during apartheid and for dissidents in communist Eastern Europe to study in the West.
-Today, his Foundations fund groups and individuals in more than 120 countries.
+Today, his Foundations fund groups and individuals around the world.

 Encouraging Dissent Behind the Iron Curtain